ky25aaa-beep/DUX_A1_CL/README.md

       </div>
 ```

-For the upload photo function there is a blank empty photo icon that makes it intuitive to interact with the image to upload the photo which had the “file uploader” input function
+For the upload photo function there is a blank empty photo icon that makes it intuitive to interact with the image to upload the photo which had the `“file uploader”`
 ```html
           <div class="photo-upload-row">
             <div class="photo-upload-title">Upload photos</div>